blackfennec-org/blackfennec/docs/source/development/extensions/type_extension.rst

 View Factory
 ------------
-BlackFennec does not constrain the way in which the user interface is implemented.
+Black Fennec does not constrain the way in which the user interface is implemented.
 The only requirement is that it must be able to be instantiated on demand.
 This is achieved by requiring the registration of a capable factory with the `ViewFactoryRegistry`.
 The factory is responsible for creating the widget and for providing it with the necessary dependencies.

 .. _structure_view: